 My discomfort with the scattered around Swiss chard plants that interfere with a sense of neatness is being resolved.
-With every rain squall that causes me to take refuge in the greenhouse, a bunch of sparrows descend upon them, eagerly ripping at the leaves in haste because they know I’ll be back shortly.
+With every rain squall that causes me to take refuge in the greenhouse, a bunch of sparrows decend upon them, eagerly ripping at the leaves in haste because they know I'll be back shortly.
 They must wait in the surrounding grape and blackberry vines for me to disappear.

 I had forgotten how the plants get eaten to the ground every winter, and how important it is cover them.
 All of my mini greenhouses are deployed on the spinach, lettuce and kale so bird netting is the next best thing.

 For the gardener on your Christmas list you can't go wrong with a pair of insulated gloves.
 This time of year mine stay on all the time, both in the garden and out.
 I'm in the habit of bringing them up to the house in the evening, instead of leaving them in the greenhouse, to dry out on top of the water heater.
 Slipping on warm gloves before you go out is as comforting as warm insulated boots.
 No matter how many layers of clothes I have on, my hands stay cold without gloves.